allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ### Body handler

-The BodyHandler allows you to retrieve the request body, limit the body size and handle the file upload.
+The BodyHandler allows you to retrieve the request body, limit the body size and to handle the file upload.
 Body handler should be on a matching route for any requests that require this functionality.
 We need BodyHandler during the bidding process (PATCH method request `/auctions/<auction_id>` contains request body with information about a new offer made at auction).
 Creating a new body handler is simple: